simoneSantoni/NLP-orgs-markets/finalCourseProject/README.md

     admitted
 - run a topic modeling to pursue goal #1
 - run a sentiment analysis to pursue goal #2
+   - regarding the sentiment analysis, students are free to consider the affective states they prefer
 - carry out some statistical post-processing on the outcome of the topic modeling and sentiment analysis to pursue goal #3